JamesLinus/Wireless-Intelligent-Converter-System/README.md

 # Wireless-Intelligent-Converter-System
-This is a Wireless Intelligent Converter System for old Printer or Copier or Fax.
+This is a Wireless Intelligent Converter Embedded System for old Printer or Copier or Fax.